Attorney Profiles

 Taking a ten-year hiatus from the practice of law, he served as Commissioner of Taxes for the State of Vermont, and President of Goddard College in Vermont.
 In 1975 he returned to the law, joining the faculty of the University of California at Berkeley School of Law (formerly known as Boalt Hall).
 Mr. Witherspoon taught full-time for ten years and part-time for another twenty, teaching mostly the popular but demanding course “Estates and Trusts.”

-During that same period Mr. Witherspoon started his own law firm, laying the groundwork for the firm which was to become Witherspoon & Siracusa, LLP.
+During that same period Mr. Witherspoon started his own law firm, laying the groundwork for the firm which was to become Witherspoon & Siracusa, PC.
 Mr. Witherspoon’s dream was to establish a firm to provide legal services in the area of probate to people of all income levels and ages.

 SaveSave